-Camping, backpacking, and hiking are great ways for everyone to enjoy the outdoors!
-However, longer trips may entail unique planning needs for womxn***.
+Camping, backpacking, and hiking are great ways for everyone to enjoy the outdoors, which is why we rent outdoor gear for camp, climb, and snow!
+However, longer trips may entail unique planning needs for women***.
 For instance, have you ever looked at the calendar & hoped that your period won’t come during your upcoming trip?
 Or, perhaps, you’ve wished you didn’t have to squat to pee and when your legs are already burning from a long hike?
 Maybe you've looked at racks of sports bras and underwear & wondered what you should be looking for?
-Many other womxn have these same thoughts!
+Many other women have these same thoughts!

 We realized there wasn't a comprehensive resource with all this information, so we wrote a guide.
-We want womxn to know that with a few simple steps, you can plan any kind of outdoor adventure, any time, any where!
+We want women to know that with a few simple steps, you can plan any kind of outdoor adventure!
 We tried to provide you with a wealth of information to help you decide & plan, since these are not one-size fits all topics.
 Feel free to skip around to what is most relevant for you!
 Click on a section below to expand it.

 Because washing, keeping clean & managing waste are important to health, we want to briefly introduce general hygiene with some tips & tricks for the backcountry.